icopy-site/awesome-cn/docs/awesome/awesome-docker.md

 - [Play With Docker](https://training.play-with-docker.com/): PWD is a great way to get started with Docker from beginner to advanced users.
 Docker runs directly in your browser.
 - [Practical Guide about Docker Commands in Spanish](https://github.com/brunocascio/docker-espanol) This spanish guide contains the use of basic docker commands with real life examples.
 - [Practical Introduction to Container Terminology](https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction) The landscape for container technologies is larger than just docker.
 Without a good handle on the terminology, It can be difficult to grasp the key differences between docker and (pick your favorites, CRI-O, rkt, lxc/lxd) or understand what the Open Container Initiative is doing to standardize container technology.
 - [The Docker Handbook](https://docker-handbook.farhan.dev/) An open-source book that teaches you the fundamentals, best practices and some intermediate Docker functionalities.
-The book is hosted on [fhsinchy/the-docker-handbook](https://github.com/fhsinchy/the-docker-handbook) and the projects are hosted on [fhsinchy/docker-handbook-projects](https://github.com/fhsinchy/docker-handbook-projects) 存储库.
+The book is hosted on [fhsinchy/the-docker-handbook](https://github.com/fhsinchy/the-docker-handbook) and the projects are hosted on [fhsinchy/docker-handbook-projects](https://github.com/fhsinchy/docker-handbook-projects) repository.

-**备忘单**由
+**Cheatsheets** by

 - [@eon01](https://github.com/eon01/DockerCheatSheet)
 - [@dimonomid](https://github.com/dimonomid/docker-quick-ref) (PDF)